revbayes/revbayes.github.io/tutorials/fbd_range/index.md

     }

 Note that this loop specifies parameters for an additional interval (`timeline()+1`).
-This is for the period older than the maximium user-specified interval (in this case, Permian) and $\infty$.
+This is for the interval prior to the Jurassic.

-For this analysis we will fix the extant species sampling probability ($\rho$) to zero to avoid having to make any assumptions about lineages that may have survived beyond the KPg boundary.
+For this analysis we will fix the extant species sampling probability ($\rho$) to zero to avoid having to make any assumptions about lineages that may have survived beyond the Cretaceous-Paleogene boundary.

     rho = 0

 Because $\rho$ is a constant node, we do not have to assign a move to this parameter.

-\todo anything else to add here?

 ### Specifying the FBDR Matrix model
 {:.subsubsection id="fbdr-model-specify"}